rawrool/Encryptor/README.md

-# Group_Sleeper_Reapers
+# Encryptor
-Group repo for CECS 378.
+This application is capable of encrypting all files within a directory.
 Group members: Raul Herrera and Anthony Myers